kennyphan02/Coding-Notes/Blue Cross/Situation Competency Interview.md

 - UUIDS
 - 1st loop to iterate through every job posting for the organization
 - 2nd loop to iterate through the student list for each job posting.
 The student list contains the student uuids
-- 3rd loop is to compare the student uuids from the list to a
+- 3rd loop is to compare the student uuids from the list to a singleton list of student uuids from the database.
+Could have used hashmaps to store the UUIDs

+Describe a situation where you had to troubleshoot a complex issue.
+What steps did you take to identify and resolve the problem?